Exprexxo248/ImageSearch/README.md

 ├── README.md
 └── requirements.txt
 ```
-Note: In Python, the `__init__.py` file will make the folder become a module, that will help you a lot in import file and module.
+Note: In Python, the `__init__.py` file will make the folder become a module, which will help you a lot in importing files and modules.
-The changed that I have made to reuse the template.
+The changes that I have made are to reuse the template.
 ## Database
-In the NFT case, we use the Rarible API, But in this demo, we use the demo database
+In the NFT case, we use the Rarible API to retrieve the information of each NFT item, But in this demo, we use the demo database loaded from file: `./static/Data/objects.json`.

 ## Core/Config file